 This would be IFC’s fourth investment in Olam since 2013, following a corporate loan investment of $US120 million which was approved in 2013 and repaid in 2015 (https://disclosures.ifc.org/project-detail/ESRS/31566/olam-corp-loan), a second corporate loan investment of $120 million approved in 2016 and repaid in 2021 (https://disclosures.ifc.org/project-detail/ESRS/34841/olam-ii-wc-loan), a third corporate loan investment of $120 million approved in 2020 (https://disclosures.ifc.org/project-detail/ESRS/40675/olam-smallholder-crop-financing) for procurement of crop (e.g. cashew, cocoa, coffee, cotton and spices) primarily grown by smallholder farmers in IDA countries (Papua New Guinea, Uganda, Vietnam, Indonesia).
 Olam’s environmental and social (E&S) performance against IFC’s Performance Standards requirements and implementation of E&S Action Plan (ESAP) has been satisfactory

 |Private Actor 1||Private Actor 1 Role||Private Actor 1 Sector||Relation||Private Actor 2||Private Actor 2 Role||Private Actor 2 Sector|

 ACCESS TO INFORMATION

-You can submit an information request for project information at: https://www.adb.org/forms/request-information-form
+You can submit a request for information disclosure at: https://disclosures.ifc.org/#/inquiries